 - The applicant must submit an introductory paragraph which includes name, address, phone number, email address, college or university, field of concentration, year of study and anticipated graduation date.

-- The applicant must also submit an essay with a 750 word maximum on how he or she plans to use the MSW degree to improve the lives of low income people in Michigan.
+- The applicant must also submit an essay with a 750 word maximum on how he or she plans to use the MSW degree to work for public policy that improves the lives of low-income people in Michigan.

 Donations to the Beck Scholarship

 Donations can be sent to:

 c/o Gilda Jacobs